teuben/teunix/docs/astronomy-on-ubuntu.md

 shell, which is why on a Mac you need to edit your **.bash_login** file, and on linux the **.bashrc**.

-In bash directory completion can be very annoying if you use environment variables, you could consider adding the following to your **.bashrc** file:
+In **bash** directory completion can be very annoying if you use environment variables, you could consider adding the following to your **.bashrc** file:

       shopt -s direxpand

 ### Dotfiles

+Unix stores a lot of application defaults and setup files in files (and directories) that are hidden from view by starting the filename with a . ; hence the name dotfiles.

-Dotfiles: this is quite a cottage industry.
+Dotfile appear to be quite a cottage industry.
 Searching in github for dotfiles gives you over 100 thousands repositories.
 Seriously?
 Talk about reinventing the multiverse.
 But if you setup your Unix accounts regularly,